jsiny/jsiny.github.io/_posts/2019-07-17-preparing-launch-school-109-written-assessment.md

 >
 > `"b"`

-I would use my commute time to go through my Anki deck (on the Android app), sometimes editing old questions when the formulation was too vague or implied that I didn't quite grasp a concept at that time.
+I would use my commute time to go through my Anki deck (on the mobile app), sometimes editing old questions when the formulation was too vague or implied that I didn't quite grasp a concept at that time.